Namoshek/laravel-scout-database/README.md

 ## Disclaimer

-The package has only been tested with SQL Server so far.
-As only the Laravel query builder (not even Eloquent models) as well as very simple migration files are used, there shouldn't be any issues with other database systems though.
-If so, please let me know and I'll have a look.
+The package has only been tested with Microsoft SQL Server as well as SQLite so far.
+The SQL functions used within raw query parts should be available for Microsoft SQL Server, MySql, PostgreSQL as well as SQLite.
+Polyfills for `log()` and `sqrt()` have been provided for SQLite, but they might not yield very good performance (to be honest, I've no experience with this part).
+If you come across issues with any of the database systems
+Laravel supports, please let me know.

 Also noteworthy is that the search algorithm has not been tested with concrete test inputs, only with some real world data.